 PLEASE NOTE: Parents must have the written consent of their student for the release of any protected health information (PHI).
 Guarantor of payment is not considered written consent for access to PHI.

-The Disability Services Office (DSO) facilitates accommodations and services for individuals with documented disabilities and serious medical conditions.
+The Disability Resource Office (DRO) facilitates accommodations and services for individuals with documented disabilities and serious medical conditions.
 Accommodations and services are rendered based on the individual’s documented needs and are determined through an interactive process.
-DSO will maintain appropriate confidentiality of records and communication regarding disability.
-To receive accommodations and services, please contact the DSO as far in advance as possible.
-The DSO office is located on the second floor of the Student Health Services Building, 2815 Cates Avenue, Suite 2221
+DRO will maintain appropriate confidentiality of records and communication regarding disability.
+To receive accommodations and services, please contact the DRO as far in advance as possible.
+The DRO office is located on the third floor of University College Commons, 2751 Cates Avenue, Suite 304

 Phone: voice - (919) 515-7653, TTY - (919) 515-8830, fax: (919) 513-2840